aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2023/aspose-words-for-net-23-4-release-notes/_index.md

 The obsolete property JsonDataLoadOptions.ExactDateTimeParseFormat has been removed.
 Please use the JsonDataLoadOptions.ExactDateTimeParseFormats property instead.

+{{< highlight csharp >}}
+/// <summary>
+/// Gets or sets exact formats for parsing JSON date-time values while loading JSON.
+The default is <c>null</c>.
+/// </summary>
+/// <remarks>
+/// <para>
+/// Strings encoded using Microsoft® JSON date-time format (for example, "/Date(1224043200000)/") are always
+/// recognized as date-time values regardless of a value of this property.
+The property defines additional
+/// formats to be used while parsing date-time values from strings in the following way:
+/// </para>
+/// <list type="bullet">
+/// <item>
+/// When <see cref="ExactDateTimeParseFormats"/> is <c>null</c>, the ISO-8601 format and all date-time formats
+/// supported for the current, English USA, and English New Zealand cultures are used additionally in
+/// the mentioned order.
+/// </item>
+/// <item>
+/// When <see cref="ExactDateTimeParseFormats"/> contains strings, they are used as additional date-time
+/// formats utilizing the current culture.
+/// </item>
+/// <item>
+/// When <see cref="ExactDateTimeParseFormats"/> is empty, no additional date-time formats are used.
+/// </item>
+/// </list>
+/// </remarks>
+public IEnumerable<string> ExactDateTimeParseFormats
+{
+    get { return mExactDateTimeParseFormats; }
+    set { mExactDateTimeParseFormats = value; }
+}
+{{< /highlight >}}

 #### Use Case:
 {{< highlight csharp >}}
 const string dateTimeParseFormat = "dd.MM.yy";